 Instructions

-- In a mason jar, combine balsamic vinegar and olive oil.
-Shake until well combined.
+- Make balsamic dressing.
+In a mason jar, combine balsamic vinegar, olive oil, salt, and pepper.
+Shake well to combine.

 Leave a Reply